aksdyall/PlutoLauncher/README.md

 1. Install Julia from the Microsoft Store or using the installer from their [website](https://julialang.org/downloads/)
 2. Download *PlutoLauncher.ps1* and *PlutoLauncher.jl*
 3. Put both files in the folder you want to launch Pluto in
+4. Open PowerShell as administrator and run Set-ExecutionPolicy RemoteSigned to allow yourself to run scripts.

 **Starting Pluto**